Quasinormal Modes of Charged Dilaton Black Holes in 2+1 Dimensions: Conclusion

 We have computed the exact values of the Quasinormal modes of the static dilaton black holes in 2+1 dimensions.
 For both charged and uncharged black holes, the QNM's are pure imaginary which is a novel property in contrast to the QNM's of the BTZ black hole in 2+1 dimensions.
 To the authors knowledge, this is the first exact computation of QNM's of a charged black hole.

 The work here motivate studies in various directions.
 The first is to study the AdS/CFT relation in terms of QNM's.
 It is conjectured that the imaginary part of the QNM's which gives the time scale to decay the black hole perturbations corresponds to the time scale of the CFT on the boundary to reach thermal equilibrium.
 Since the computation on the AdS side is already done it is worth studying the CFT on the boundary of these black holes.
-As noted in section 3, the uncharged black hole and the charged black hole considered in this paper are dual to each other.
-Since duality plays an important role in string theory it may interesting to study the relation between the QNM's in both solutions.
+The uncharged black hole and the charged black hole considered in this paper are dual to each other.
+It would be interesting to study if there is a relation between them which highlights the duality property.

 As was noticed for the uncharged black hole, the quasinormal frequency has a linear relation with the Hawking temperature $T_H$ and is independent of the mass of the black hole.
 I like to note that Horowitz et.al.\cite{horo} did a numerical computation to show that the imaginary part of the quasinormal frequency ($\omega_I$) scale with the horizon radius $r_+$ as $ \omega_I \sim \frac{r_+}{\eta}$ where $\eta$ is called the Choptunik parameter \cite{chop}.
 It is worthwhile to study this relation in terms of the dilaton black hole given in this paper.
 Note that such a relation was established for the BTZ black hole in \cite{bir1}.